 Once you’re there, you’ll change All website visitors to People who visited specific pages.
 You’ll include the landing page URL and exclude the Thank You page.

 By doing this, you are targeting people who are interested in your offer and have a higher chance of making an appointment.

 Excluding your Thank You page is important as well.
 By excluding it, are no longer retargeting people who already made an appointment to your cosmetic clinic.

-When it comes to retargeting people, it’s important to retarget people who only visited your landing page in the last 7 days.
+When it comes to retargetting people, it’s important to choose people who only visited your landing page in the last 7 days.
 Anything more is not worth it because, by that time, they lost interest and have a lower chance of making a conversion.